How to make a PDF on iPhone: Complete guide for any file

 The only issue I have had with the Files app in the past is that it’s quite basic.
 Don’t get me wrong — it has all the essentials needed, like creating text form boxes and plenty of drawing tools, but it doesn’t have the advanced editing tools for certain uses.
 Especially if I’m scanning a physical document and want to edit it as a PDF, I’ll use Nitro PDF Pro for its optical character recognition (OCR) abilities.

 Nitro PDF, in general, has a lot more tool options than Files, including a variety of stamps and the ability to add audio, security protection, and other annotations.
 All you have to do is open a file using the app and swipe up to explore them all.
+You can also learn how to sign a PDF on iPhone right inside it for forms and contracts.

 Perhaps the file you need to convert into a PDF is a photo.
 In this case, you’ll need to start with the Photos app and go from there.
 Let’s go over photos and learn how to save them as PDFs on an iPhone.

-- Open the photo in your Photos app.
+1. Open the photo in your Photos app.

-- Scroll down and choose Print.
+3. Scroll down and tap Print.

-Use a two-finger outward expand gesture on the preview image (like you’re zooming in).
+4. Use a two-finger outward expand gesture on the preview image (like you’re zooming in).

 Now, you’ll be presented with a PDF file that you can save or send using the share button.
 You can either tap Save to Files or save it to other apps you have on your iPhone.
 What the iPhone does well is that it offers both OCR recognition and the ability to markup, but not both of them together.
 What I mean by this is that it’ll let you highlight by drawing on it, but it won’t recognize the characters you’re highlighting.

 PDF Search has a leg up over the iPhone’s built-in apps when it comes to aggregating PDFs in one place and editing them to your liking.
 It allows you to add folders and locations from your iPhone and make all PDFs accessible from one place, rather than having to do all the searching yourself.
 If you’ve got long documents that span pages and pages, and you need to look for information within them, PDF Search can do the heavy lifting for you with its sophisticated relevancy search.
-Thanks AI!
+Thanks, AI!

 The app also lets you mark up documents using OCR recognition, making editing a lot more intuitive.